lubiana/no-framework-tutorial/05-http.md

 Some alternatives are [slim-psr7](https://github.com/slimphp/Slim-Psr7), [Guzzle](https://github.com/guzzle/psr7) and a [lot more](https://packagist.org/providers/psr/http-message-implementation) are available for you to choose from.

 Symfony ships its own Request and Response objects that do not implement the psr-7 interfaces.
-Therefore i will not use that in this tutorial, but if you understand how the psr-7 interfaces work you should have no problem in understanding the [symfony http-foundation](https://symfony.com/doc/current/components/http_foundation.html#request).
+Therefore, I will not use that in this tutorial, but if you understand how the psr-7 interfaces work you should have no problem in understanding the [symfony http-foundation](https://symfony.com/doc/current/components/http_foundation.html#request).